nbulaj/proxy_fetcher/README.md

 [![License](http://img.shields.io/badge/license-MIT-brightgreen.svg)](#license)

-This gem can help your Ruby application to make HTTP(S) requests from proxy by fetching and validating actual proxy lists from the different providers like [HideMyAss](http://hidemyass.com/) or Hide My Name.
+This gem can help your Ruby application to make HTTP(S) requests from proxy by fetching and validating actual proxy lists from the different providers like [HideMyName](https://hidemy.name/en/) or Hide My Name.

 It gives you a `Manager` class that can load proxy list, validate it and return random or specific proxy entry.
 Take a look at the documentation below to find all the gem features.

-**IMPORTANT** currently HideMyAss service closed free proxy list service, but it will be open soon and gem will be updated.

 ## Installation